Connect with us

 “Last time I checked, Tennessee had not expanded Medicaid,” Garmon said.
 “This sounds like Ballad is pushing the envelope, like a toddler, trying to see when their parents will actually institute some discipline.”

-As it was falling short of its charity commitment, Ballad filed thousands of debt collection lawsuits against patients in its first two years of operation, according to from The New York Times and Modern Healthcare.
+As it was falling short of its charity commitment, Ballad filed thousands of debt collection lawsuits against patients in its first two years of operation, according to reporting from The New York Times and Modern Healthcare.

 Levine said that Ballad does not sue patients who qualify for charity care and that its lawsuits slowed significantly after it adopted a more generous charity care policy in 2020.
 Ballad now offers free care to those who live at or below 225% of the federal poverty level, or an income of less than $67,500 for a family of four.

 But the company still takes many patients to court.
-For example, in Tennessee's Sullivan County, one of the most populous in Ballad's market, the company has filed about 500 lawsuits since enacting the new charity care policy, court records show.
+For example, in Tennessee’s Sullivan County, one of the most populous areas in Ballad’s market, the company has filed about 500 lawsuits since enacting the new charity care policy, court records show.

 Wendy McClanahan, 44, said Ballad started garnishing her paycheck this summer over a lingering debt from a 2017 surgery.
 McClanahan said she was unemployed and unable to afford the bill at the time and she believed it was written off until court papers arrived in the mail.